Aastha-1411/Week-1/README.md

 # Waste Material Classification

 ## Overview
-This project focuses on classifying waste materials into two categories: **Organic** and **Recyclable**.
-The dataset is structured into two subfolders, representing the two classes.
-The project includes data preprocessing, visualization, and the implementation of both static and dynamic visualizations for distribution analysis.
+This project focuses on building an image classification model using Convolutional Neural Networks (CNNs) to distinguish between recyclable and non-recyclable waste.
+The dataset was sourced from Kaggle, and the model was trained using TensorFlow/Keras.

 ## Week 1
 ## Features